syncfusion-content/wpf-docs/wpf/Calendar/Appearance.md

 ## Setting the background

 You can change the default background and mouse hover background color of the `CalendarEdit` by using the `Background` and `MouseOverBackground` properties.
-The default value of `Background` is `White` and `MouseOverBackground` is `Levender`.
+The default value of `Background` is `White` and `MouseOverBackground` is `Lavender`.

 {% tabs %}
 {% highlight xaml %}